Jaimitha13/Digital-clock/README.md

 ---

 ## Project Brief 📝
 My project explains about the digital clock which is extremely used in modern world now-a-days.
 Digital clock are numerical formatted one and easy to use.
-This watch is opposite to anolog clock.
+This watch is opposite to analog clock.
 Hereby prompted by HTML, CSS, Javascript.

 ---